Simon-Hou/CS201_Team35/README.md

 # SimCity201 Project Repository for CS 201 students

 ## How to Run our SimCity
 Run cityGui.SimCityGui.
 This is our main application.
-To run tests, run the tests in UnitTests.BankUnitTests, UnitTests.BusUnitTest, UnitTests.MarketUnitTests, and UnitTests.restaurantLindaUnitTests.
-There are also gui unit tests in UnitTests.GuiUnitTests.
+To run tests, run UnitTests.RunAllTests.Java.
+The tests can also be run individually.
+They can be found under UnitTests.

 ##v2 - Grading Scenarios and How to Run Them